-HOW TO Organize & Automate YOUR JOB HUNT WITH OUR CRM SYSTEM
+HOW TO Organize & Automate YOUR JOB HUNT WITH a FREE CRM SYSTEM

 There's a Job!
 It's springtime, and that means thousands of graduates are looking for work.
 When I was in your shoes, I was searching for jobs on Google and Indeed and even Craigslist.
 I would open all the jobs in a million different tabs and then work through them using this three-step process.